coder745/josh_website/_posts/2017-06-09-clean-code-takeaways.md

 tags: Programming
 ---

 I recently started reading Clean Code by Robert C. Martin.
-Over the years, I have heard high praise from people who have found this book helpful in their development as a programmer and I have finally found the time to start reading it.
+Over the years, I have heard high praise from people who have found this book helpful, and I have finally found the time to start reading it.
 So far I find this to be an excellent book.
-As I continue reading it, I will update this post with my general conclusions listed below:
+As I continue reading it, I will update this post with my general conclusions which I have listed below:

 <!--more-->